-In the later time by the later part of twentieth century, the community grew into a small village as the members of the households increased and therefore, today the households in Sombrang has grown into eighteen, all of them an extension of these four major units of the past Sumtrhang Samdrup Choedzong monastic community.
+By the later part of the twentieth century, the community grew into a small village as the members of the households increased and therefore, today the households in Sombrang has grown into eighteen, all of them an extension of these four major units of the past Sumtrhang Samdrup Choedzong monastic community.

-Traditionally the community members were active participants in the upkeep of the monastic cultures and were also involved in the initial restoration process in early 2000s by receiving government support of labour tax being exempted for the locals contributing in the renovation works.
-However since labour tax system discontinued with new reforms and of the modern challenges the community members of Sombrang were not able to continue with the traditional up keeping of the monastic activities as even the registered members of the monastery began to decline being married and having to take care of their own households.
+Traditionally the community members were active participants in the upkeep of the monastic cultures and were also involved in the initial restoration process when in 2000 restoration of the main temple begun on receiving government support.
+A seed money for the restoration was received from His Majesty the 4th king administered by the district administration and the locals were approved of their labour contribution to be at their home.
+However since labour contribution system discontinued with new reforms not long after the beginning of the restoration works.
+Locals faced by the modern challenges were not able to continue with the traditional up keeping of the monastic activities as even the registered members of the monastery began to decline as the family responsibilities grew with time.